hurxx018/blighthouses/README.md

-# Detection of Blighted Houses in Detroit
+# Detection of Blighted Houses
 By Kwang Ho Hur

 ## Issue and Motivation